-This study was conducted in strong collaboration with the Tetiaroa Society (TS), a non-profit organization, who funded my airplane tickets or boat travels between Tahiti and Teti'aroa, and accomodation at the TS Ecostation Research Facility.
-I deeply thank TS Executive director Frank MURPHY, and TS head rangers Moana LE ROHELLEC and Teva BEGUET for organizing my numerous relatively short-term (but intense!) field trips, the TS rangers Lusiano KOLOKILAGI and Tapuarii AA, the guide Ngnahina MOUA from The Brando hotel, the volunteer Poevai NOUVEAU, the Université de la Polynésie française master degree student Paul DEFILLION, for their assistance on the field in 2018, 2019, 2020 and 2021, as well as Benoît STOLL (Laboratoire Géosciences du Pacifique Sud, UPF) for providing the satellite image with the locations of the study plots.
-Mauruuru roa pauroa!
+This study was conducted in collaboration with the Tetiaroa Society (TS), a non-profit organization, who funded my airplane tickets or boat travels between Tahiti and Teti'aroa, and accomodation at the TS Ecostation Research Facility for all my field trips.
+I deeply thank TS Executive director Frank MURPHY, and the past and current TS head rangers Moana LE ROHELLEC, Teva BEGUET and Antonin FIORETTI for organizing my numerous relatively short-term (but intense!) field trips, the TS rangers Lusiano KOLOKILAGI, Tapuarii AA and Guillaume MARREC, the guides Ngnahina MOUA and Margot BOIS and the volunteers Timothée OLIVARES and Coraline ROUSILLIO from The Brando hotel, the volunteer Poevai NOUVEAU, the Université de la Polynésie française master degree student Paul DEFILLION, for their assistance on the field in 2018, 2019, 2020, 2021, and 2022, as well as Benoît STOLL (Laboratoire Géosciences du Pacifique Sud, UPF) for providing the satellite image with the locations of the study plots.
+Māuruuru roa!